Sport, Exercise and Nutrition BSc(Hons) 2017-18This course also available for 2018-19 entry

 Entry requirements for this course are normally one of the following:

-• BBB at A Level (preferred subjects include PE, Physics, Chemistry, Biology or Food Technology).
-The endorsement for practical work is an essential part of Science A-level study, and is a requirement for entry to our degree course.
+• BBB at A Level (preferred subjects include PE, Physics, Chemistry, Biology or Food Technology)

-• DDM in BTEC Level 3 Extended Diploma (preferred subjects include Sport or Applied Sciences)
+• DDM BTEC (preferred subjects include Sport or Applied Sciences)

 If you were educated outside the UK, you are required to have International English Language Testing System (IELTS) at a score of 6.0 with no lower than a 5.5 in any single component.
-If you have alternative qualifications or do not meet the IELTS requirement we also offer a range of [http://www.hud.ac.uk/international/pre-sessional-english/]
+If you have alternative qualifications or do not meet the IELTS requirement we also offer a range of Pre-Sessional English Programmes.